numeroflip/artwork-shop-backend/readme.md

 ## Artwork shop backend

-A Simple dockerized KOA REST API for listing and buying artworks. ( Artworks from api.artic.edu ) It has JSON WEB Token authentication ( No user creation, only the seeded users can be used )
+A dockerized KOA REST API for listing and buying artworks. ( Artworks from api.artic.edu ) It has JSON WEB Token authentication ( No user creation, only the seeded users can be used )